Significant-Gravitas/AutoGPT/README.md

 ## 🐦 Connect with Us on Twitter

-Stay up-to-date with the latest news, updates, and insights about Auto-GPT by following our Twitter accounts.
+Stay up-to-date with the latest news, updates, and insights about Multi-GPT by following our Twitter accounts.
 Engage with the developer and the AI's own account for interesting discussions, project updates, and more.

 - **Developer**: Follow [@md_rumpf](https://twitter.com/md_rumpf) for insights and updates.
 Also follow [@SigGravitas](https://twitter.com/SigGravitas) for updates on AutoGPT.
 - **Sponsors**: Please also follow our founding sponsor [@try_sid](https://twitter.com/try_sid) on Twitter.